 What is a Newsletter?

 Newsletters are not new in the business.
 For many years, traditional newsletters were used by marketers to attract customers and keep them.
-A newsletter is essentially a tool for sharing timely and valuable information to prospects, buyers, and subscribers.
+A newsletter is essentially a tool for sharing timely and valuable information with prospects, buyers, and subscribers.

 The primary goal of sending an email newsletter is to offer updates about your business and industry in an informative manner.
 In a time when consumers are already tired of receiving in-your-face marketing emails, an email newsletter gives you the opportunity to be different from others because you’re not hard selling here.